-At-Risk Base Pay - The at-risk base pay for all of Acxiom's leaders is funded after Acxiom achieves its earnings per share target.
-Attainment of targeted at-risk base pay is largely determined by using the EVA(R) (Economic Value Added) model.
+At-Risk Base Pay - In the past fiscal year, at-risk base pay was targeted to represent 25% of total compensation for the senior leadership team and 15-25% for other corporate, group and business unit leaders.
+Attainment of targeted at-risk base pay is largely determined by using the EVA® (Economic Value Added) model.
 (EVA is a registered trademark of Stern Stewart & Co.)
-EVA measures a Company's performance by taking its after-tax operating profit and subtracting the cost of capital.
-In the past fiscal year, at-risk base pay was targeted to represent 25% of total compensation for the senior leadership team and 15-25% for other corporate, group and business unit leaders.
-Acxiom's diluted earnings per share goal for the year was \$1.00 per share, which was achieved.
+EVA measures a company's performance by taking its after-tax operating profit and subtracting the cost of capital.